What information do we collect?

-Do we disclose your information to Third Parties?
+Do we disclose your information to third parties?

 Our Website may direct you to websites operated by third parties (Linked Sites).
 We are not responsible for the content or practices of the Linked Sites or their privacy policies regarding the collection, storage, use and dissemination of your Personal Information.
 We encourage you to always read the applicable privacy statement of any Linked Site before using it.

-Subject always to the exceptions contained the Privacy Act, upon your request, we will take reasonable steps to let you know what sort of Personal Information we hold about you, for what purpose it is held, and how we collect, store, use and disclose that Personal Information.
+Subject to the exceptions contained in the Privacy Act, upon your request, we will take reasonable steps to let you know what sort of Personal Information we hold about you, for what purpose it is held, and how we collect, store, use and disclose that Personal Information.

-Please use the Contact Details below to ask for access to your Personal Information, make a complaint concerning privacy, or if you think any of your Personal Information is inaccurate, incomplete or out of date.
+Please use the Contact Details below to ask for access to your Personal Information, make a complaint concerning privacy, or if you think any of your Personal Information is inaccurate, incomplete, irrelevant, out-of-date or misleading.

 We will not use or disclose an identifier assigned to you by a government agency unless required to do so by law.

 Wherever it is lawful and practicable, you have the option of not identifying yourself when entering into transactions with us.